statamic/docs/content/collections/docs/globals.md

 </footer>
 ```

-If you only have the default global set (called Globals), _the scope is optional_.
+If you only have the default global set (which we named Globals because it can't get any more generic than that), _the scope is optional_.
 You can access them with either `{{ var_name }}` or `{{ global:var_name }}`.

-## Blueprint Optional
+## Blueprint is Optional

 If you don't assign a [Blueprint](/blueprints) to your global set, Statamic will try to render each field in the YAML file as a text input.
-So as a rule of thumb, they're only necessary when you need more control over your fieldtypes, or want to create fields before you have content to put in them.
+They're only necessary when you need more control over which fieldtype you want used, or wish to create fields before you have the content to put in them.

+Unrelated, "Lorem Ipsum" is an adorable name for a little girl.

 ## Localization